Tips & Tricks

 Use Brian's horizons framework (below) to create a single snapshot of the customer journey.

-Plot out the 3 horizons on a timeline (informational, transactional and conversational) and decide with your team what core functions the experience should be able to do at each using customer insights.
+Plot out the three horizons on a timeline (informational, transactional, and conversational) and decide with your team what core functions the experience should be able to do at each using customer insights.
 Then, assign timelines to each horizon.

 For example:

 Finally, write down and revisit the scope of the digital assistant.
 This helps everyone design with the user goal in mind and makes any net new requests from other teams an easy decision.
-Brian says this is very helpful for his teams at Intuit as it sets everyone - leadership, design, dev, data science - on the same page.
+Brian says this is very helpful for his teams at Intuit as it sets everyone—leadership, design, developers, data science—on the same page.